 We’ve got a long sleeve in our bag but still, we’re not cold.
 The sun is our friend and the wind… there is no wind.

-Actually it’s a perfect day, if only we would see a whale!
+Actually it’s a perfect day, if only we would see some humpbacks!

 Finally there is some action.
-We see something, large fish… could have been a whale… dolphin maybe?
+We see something, large fish… could have been a humpbackwhale… a dolphin maybe?
 No, too big… We see it again, this time I’m in time for a picture.
 Hmm… what is that?
 Orca?
 Just a tiny piece of it’s back, does that even count?
+Well at least we see something!

 We pay afterwards, ¥8000 (€62.50) per person for ‘just a boattrip’.